bgamari/ghc-wiki-import/records.md

-Ur/Web has a [
-very advanced records system](http://www.impredicative.com/ur/tutorial/tlc.html).
-If someone could explain how it works that would be very helpful!
+\[Ur/Web has a http://www.impredicative.com/ur/tutorial/tlc.html very advanced records system\].
+If someone could look at [ the UR implementation paper](http://adam.chlipala.net/papers/UrPLDI10/UrPLDI10.pdf) and attempt to distill a records explanation to a Haskell point of view that would be very helpful!